What is a B2B Pricing Strategy?

 What Are Some Examples of Common Pricing Strategies?

-From our experience, we've seen companies use several traditional, do-it-yourself pricing strategies to set prices.
+From our experience, we've seen companies use several traditional pricing strategies to set prices.
 Some of these strategies include:

 Learn More: Inflation Value-Based Pricing and Trucking

-How Do Common Pricing Strategies Create Challenges for B2B Businesses?
+How Do Traditional Pricing Strategies Create Challenges for B2B Businesses?

-The most pressing problem with these common, do-it-yourself pricing strategies is that they are not able to account for all factors that drive price response in the market.
-Many complex factors are at play when considering price for a complex B2B company.
-These include market demand, customer relationships, economic landscape, price elasticity, supply and inventory, and competition to name a few.
+The most pressing problem with these traditional pricing strategies is that they are not able to account for all factors that drive price response in the market.
+These include market demand, customer relationships, economic landscape, price elasticity, supply and inventory, and competition—to name a few.

-Go-to, manually driven pricing strategies are overly broad, and as a result, can't account for the complex dynamics outlined above.
+Manually driven pricing strategies are overly broad, and as a result, can't account for the complex dynamics outlined above.
 This can, unfortunately, lead to problematic behavior from sales reps.
-Over time, sales reps lose confidence in pricing and revert rule-of-thumb or intuition-based pricing.
+Over time, sales reps lose confidence in pricing and revert to rule-of-thumb or intuition-based pricing.

 Finally, traditional pricing strategies are typically executed using cumbersome manual processes.
 This means tracking and updating spreadsheets, communicating via email, and deciphering complex reports.
 All these processes are time-consuming and are far too slow to meet today's challenges, such as inflation and market volatility.
 In an era of frequent cost changes, enacting a price change needs to be done with speed and precision.
 Otherwise, lost margin is the most probable outcome.